asr/fotc/README.md

 -------------------------------

 Please note that the code presented here does not match the paper exactly.
-Also note the the code below does not require neither the version modified of Agda nor the program agda2atp.
+Also note that the code below does not require neither the version modified of Agda nor the program agda2atp.

 You can follow [this
 link](http://www1.eafit.edu.co/asicard/code/thesis/agda2atp/examples/LTC-PCF.README.html)